Akuli/jou/doc/bitwise.md

 The number whose powers are being used is called the **base**.
 The usual way of writing numbers is base 10, and binary is base 2.
-Other commonly used choices are base 8 (octal) and base 16 (hexedacimal).
+Other commonly used choices are base 8 (octal) and base 16 (hexadecimal).

 ## Bitwise AND